grange85/ahfow-www/_posts/2007/2007-07-21-audio-cagney-and-lacee-borderline.markdown

 {% ahfowimage "https://media.fullofwishes.co.uk/05-dean_wareham/sleeves/cal_borderline_sleeve_04.jpg" "Cagney & Lacee - Borderline" %}

-Before Dean & Britta there was Cagney and Lacee.
+Before Dean & Britta there was Cagney & Lacee.
 Dean Wareham's side project with his then wife Claudia Silver.
 Over the course of a couple of years they released a couple of singles and an album of cover versions.
 Borderline was the second single and was released as part of the very lovely [Earworm Records](http://www.earwormrecords.com/) 1998 subscription series.
 It was a big fat hunk of white vinyl with two tracks on one side at 33 rpm and a platter of nothing on the flip.

 Borderline is Dean's first dip into Madonna's catalogue a full five years before Dean & Britta released I Deserve It on L'Avventura - it's a sweet take on the track.
 The other track on the single "Orange" is the only Silver/Wareham original to get a release before the side project was shelved.